ss407102/Session_89/session_8MOM.md

        * Result = average of 3 rescaled version.
     * Key Points :-
        * Scale jittering at training time allows the network to be applied to a wider range of scales at test time.
-       * 16 and 19 layers model’s error decreases by 0.7% as compared to single scale.
+       * 16 and 19 layers model’s error decreased by 0.7% as compared to single scale.
        * Scale jittering, both at test time and training time, leads to better performance.

 * Multi Crop Evaluation